 Sore Throat Gargle

-If you would rather a gargle that is very effective, and you happen to have these ingredients in your pantry, this gargle is not very tasty but it works really well!
+If you would rather a gargle that is very effective, and you happen to have these ingredients in your pantry, this gargle is effective!

-- Combine 1/2 cup boiling water with sage and allow to steep, covered, for 30-45 minutes.
+- Combine 1/2 cup boiling water with sage and echinacea and allow the herbs to steep covered, for 30-45 minutes.
 Strain.

-- Add the salt, cayenne powder and apple cider vinegar.
+- Add the salt and cayenne powder.
 Stir until combined.

-TO USE: Gargle with 1-2 tsp. of Sore Throat Gargle.
-The longer that you can stand to gargle with this concoction, the better!
-Spit out.
+Gargle with 1-2 tsp. of Sore Throat Gargle.
+The longer that you can gargle with this concoction, the better!
+Spit out after gargling.

 Marshmallow Sage Soothing Sore Throat Spray